mailcow/mailcow-dockerized-docs/docs/post_installation/firststeps-sync_jobs_migration.en.md

-Sync jobs are used to copy or move existing emails from an external IMAP server or within mailcow's existing mailboxes.
+Sync jobs are used to copy or move existing emails either from an external IMAP server or between existing mailboxes within mailcow.

-!!! info
+!!! warning "Notice"
-    Depending on your mailbox's ACL you may not have the option to add a sync job.
-Please contact your domain administrator if so.
+    Depending on your mailbox’s access control list (ACL), you may not have permission to create a sync job.
+In this case, please contact your domain administrator.

-## Setup a Sync Job
+## Creating a Sync Job

-1. In the "Configuration > Mail Setup" or "User Settings" interface, create a new sync job.
+1. Navigate to “E-Mail :material-arrow-right: Configuration :material-arrow-right: Synchronizations” (if logged in as an admin or domain admin) or “User Settings :material-arrow-right: Sync Jobs” (as a regular mailbox user) to create a new sync job.

-2. If you are an administrator, select the username of the downstream mailcow mailbox in the "Username" dropdown.
+2. If you are an administrator, select the mailbox username from the “Username” dropdown menu where the emails should be copied to (target mailbox).

-3. Fill in the "Host" and "Port" fields with their respective correct values from the upstream IMAP server.
+3. Fill in the “Host” and “Port” fields with the correct connection details of the source IMAP server (the server from which the emails will be fetched).

-4. In the "Username" and "Password" fields, supply the correct access credentials from the upstream IMAP server.
+4. Enter the correct login credentials for the source IMAP server in the “Username” and “Password” fields.

-5. Select the "Encryption Method".
-If the upstream IMAP server uses port 143, it is likely that the encryption method is TLS and SSL for port 993.
-Nevertheless, you can use PLAIN authentication, but it is stongly discouraged.
+5. Select the appropriate encryption method.
+If the source IMAP server uses port 143, TLS is likely the correct choice, while SSL is typically used with port 993.
+PLAIN authentication is also possible, but strongly discouraged.

-6. For all ther other fields, you can leave them as is or modify them as desired.
+6. All other fields can be left at their default values or adjusted as needed.

-7. Make sure to tick "Active" and click "Add".
+7. Make sure to check the “Active” box and click “Add” to finalize the sync job.

-!!! info
+!!! notice "Please remember..."
-    Once Completed, log into the mailbox and check if all emails are imported correctly.
-If all goes well, all your mails shall end up in your new mailbox.
-And don't forget to delete or deactivate the sync job after it is used.
+    Once you’re done, log in to the target mailbox and verify that all emails were imported correctly.
+If everything worked as expected, all your emails will appear in the new inbox.
+Don’t forget to disable or delete the sync job once it’s no longer needed.